Studying Stakeholders in the Circular Economy of Automotive Aluminum Extrusion Processes

 Main Impact:

-Collaborator: Prof. Daniel Cooper (UM)
+Collaborator: Dan Cooper

-Industry Partners: Ford Motor Company, Hydro, PADNOS
+Project Partners: Ford Motor Company, Hydro, PADNOS, Pacific Northwest National Laboratory

 Funding: U.S. Department of Energy